 It’s also important to establish guidelines on confidentiality and information flow in the implementation phase to develop trust between the individual and coach as well as other stakeholders (for example, managers and/or the HR function).

 Coaching as a business partner skill

-Increasingly HR and L&D business partners are expected to demonstrate coaching capability.
+Increasingly, HR and L&D professionals working as business partners are expected to demonstrate coaching capability.
 This particularly relates to the ability to coach business leaders to help them identify and solve particularly business challenges.

 It’s important to consider how coaching is linked with overall learning and development strategies.
 Among respondents to our Learning and skills at work survey coaching is seen as one of the most effective approaches, as are ’in house development programmes’ which usually include a large coaching element.